Local Dictation

 Developer and homelab options

 Three open-source projects keep coming up in “offline dictation Windows” threads on r/LocalLLaMA.
 Buzz (MIT, actively maintained) is the most polished: a one-click Windows installer with both file transcription and live microphone modes powered by whisper.cpp.
 It is a transcription window, not a push-to-talk dictation app that types into your editor, so the everyday workflow does not match.
 WhisperWriter is the inverse: a push-to-talk Whisper app that types into whatever window has focus, but it is a Python script you run from a virtualenv, not a packaged installer, and the last commit landed in August 2024.
 Mention them if you are comfortable with developer-grade setup.
+If you reached for these mainly to transcribe existing recordings, note that Whisperstream now imports audio files on-device too, so a packaged app covers that job without the developer-grade setup.

 Methodology